 Apache Beam provides a reference I/O source implementation (

-which is used by non-Dataflow runners (such as the Apache Spark
+This I/O source implementation is used by non-Dataflow runners, such as the Apache Spark

 Google Cloud-internal APIs and services to offer three main advantages: low